iniamudhan/react-bingmaps/README.md

 ```

 ### Import Module
-To use react-bootstrap-table in your react app, you should import it first.
-You can do by
+To use react-bingmaps in your react app, you should import it first.

 ```jsx
 import { ReactBingmaps } from 'react-bingmaps';